 How much is the entry fee to the London Lavender farm?

-Admission to the Mayfield Lavender Field is surprisingly low cost, at just £2 per person, as I previously mentioned parking is at no additional charge.
+The Lavender Farm entrance free is surprisingly low cost, at just £2 per person, as I previously mentioned parking is at no additional charge.
 Ensure you bring cash, as you cannot pay by card for your entrance fee.

 When is the best time to visit the Mayfield Lavender Farm?